Carol Kidu

-Kidu was the only female Member of Parliament in the 2002–2007 and 2007–2012 National Parliaments, and served as Minister for Community Development under Prime Minister Sir Michael Somare from 2002 until 2 August 2011, and as Opposition Leader from 15 February 2012 until her retirement from politics in July 2012.
+Kidu was the only female Member of Parliament in the 2002–2007 and 2007–2012 National Parliaments, and served as Minister for Community Development under Prime Minister Sir Michael Somare from 2002 until 2 August 2011, and as Leader of the Opposition from 15 February 2012 until her retirement from politics in July 2012.
 She was the leader of the Melanesian Alliance Party until her retirement.

 Born in Shorncliffe, Brisbane, Queensland, Australia, she relocated to Port Moresby, Papua New Guinea after marrying Buri Kidu, who was knighted in 1980 upon his appointment as the first indigenous Chief Justice of Papua New Guinea.
 Lady Kidu became a teacher and wrote school textbooks.
 In 1994 her husband died of a heart attack.

 Political career

 Lady Kidu entered politics in 1997, standing as an independent candidate in the parliamentary elections, and was elected Member of Parliament for the Port Moresby South constituency.
 She was re-elected in 2002 and 2007.
 In 2005, she was reportedly considered for the position of Deputy Prime Minister, but stated that she would not be interested in it.

 In August 2011, the government of Acting Prime Minister Sam Abal (standing in for Somare while the latter was hospitalised for a serious heart condition) was brought down by a parliamentary motion, and Kidu lost office.

-In January 2012, Kidu, a long-serving minister in the Somare government, distanced herself from those involved in attempts to overthrow current Prime Minister Peter O'Neill’s government but stated that Somare's removal from power in August 2011 was illegal.
+In January 2012, Kidu, a long-serving minister in the Somare government, distanced herself from those involved in attempts to overthrow Prime Minister Peter O'Neill’s government but stated that Somare's removal from power in August 2011 was illegal.
 At the same time, she announced her intention to sit as the opposition leader in parliament, in order to hold the Peter O'Neill-led government to account.

-Kidu proposed forming a one-woman opposition and, in the absence of other contenders, to be recognised as opposition leader.
+Kidu proposed forming a one-woman opposition and, in the absence of other contenders, to be recognised as Leader of the Opposition.
 Somare's party refused to take up opposition seats so as not to concede the legitimacy of the Peter O'Neill government.

 On 15 February, Speaker Jeffrey Nape recognised her as leader of the Opposition, of which she was the only sitting member.
 She is the first woman to occupy that position.
 She stated she would use her remaining time in Parliament to consolidate the role of the Opposition for the future, hoping to obtain parliamentary staff for the Opposition, and a change in parliamentary procedures to strengthen it.